-Awareness is the key to prevent any illnesses, and athlete’s foot is not an exception.
+Awareness is the key to preventing any illnesses, and athlete’s foot is not an exception.
 Ask yourself this: “What is athlete’s foot?” and “Do I know enough about it?”
 You should read further ahead to know more about its symptoms, remedies, and prevention methods.

 The name comes from the fact that this infection appears mostly in athletes.
 This happens because athlete’s foot is usually caused by fungi – an organism that thrives in moist environments.
-Coincidentally, since athletes sweat a lot due to the nature of their activities, the inside of their shoes tend to create an optimal environment for fungal infection to set in, hence affecting their feet.
-Athlete's foot does not only affect athletes, however, and non-athletes should still be careful and aware.
+Coincidentally, since athletes sweat a lot due to the nature of their activities, the inside of their shoes tends to create an optimal environment for the fungal infection to set in, hence affecting their feet.
+Athlete’s foot does not only affect athletes, however, and non-athletes should still be careful and aware.

 There are also alternative causes of athlete’s foot such as bacterial infection, contact allergy, or even psoriasis.
-One thing to note is that if the athlete's foot is caused by a fungal infection rather than any of these, it may be contagious.
-People associated with the infected person are suggested to be extra cautious not to touch the places the affected areas have been in contact with.
+One thing to note is that if the athlete’s foot is caused by a fungal infection rather than any of these, it may be contagious.
+People associated with the infected person are suggested to be extra cautious not to touch the places the affected areas have been in contact.

 Symptoms of athlete’s foot are generally easy to recognize.
 However, due to how common some of these symptoms are, people might also ignore them at first until it becomes more severe.
 Here are some of the symptoms to help you recognize that what you have is athlete’s foot.

-Athlete’s Foot usually starts with a sudden and uncontrollable itchiness of the feet.
-No matter how you scratch the areas, the itchiness remains and sometimes even worse than before.
+Athlete’s Foot usually starts with sudden and uncontrollable itchiness of the feet.
+No matter how you scratch the areas, the itchiness remains and is sometimes even worse than before.
 If this happens, check for any signs of redness and rashes, for you may have contacted athlete’s foot.
 Scratching the affected areas is strongly not recommended, for it might spread to your hands and your problems will only grow worse.

 Immediately comes after itching, are the red spots and the rashes.
 The itching now includes burning and stinging sensations.
 The rashes come in various degrees.
 If the infection is severe, the rashes might large and immediate.
 Otherwise, they may be mild and unassuming.